Sollumz/Sollumz/README.md

-# Sollumz
+# Sollumz (Beta)
-Blender plugin to import codewalker converter xml files from GTA V
+Blender plugin to import, export, or create GTA V assets in the Codewalker XML format.

 ## Using the plugin
 See the [wiki](https://github.com/Skylumz/Sollumz/wiki) to get started.
 Make sure to read the wiki before posting an issue or asking questions!